-How does conveyancing in Fairfield differ for new build properties?
+How does conveyancing in Fairfield differ for newly converted properties?

-Most buyers of new build property in Fairfield contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is completed.
-This is because new home sellers in Fairfield usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Fairfield contact us having been asked by the seller to sign contracts and commit to the purchase even before the house is completed.
+This is because builders in Fairfield usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Fairfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Fairfield or who has acted in the same development.

 I opted to have a survey completed on a property in Fairfield before retaining conveyancers.
 I have been told that there is a flying freehold aspect to the house.
 Our surveyor advised that some mortgage companies may not give a mortgage on this type of home.